sparkbox/full-stack-beginners-guide/README.md

 ## Contribute

 ### Project Setup
-- In your terminal or command line run `git clone https://github.com/corinneling/beginners-guide.git`
-    - This will copy all of the files from this repo onto your local computer
-- Navigate into the project folder by running `cd beginners-guide`
+- Navigate into the project folder
 - Check that you have node and npm installed
     - Run `node -v`
         - If there is no output [install node](https://nodejs.org/en/download/)